My Agilisys Journey: Eve Bracken

-Eve Bracken, Junior Consultant, shares her experience working within the Business Change practice at Agilisys, including her day-to-day role and advice for starting a career in consulting.
+Eve Bracken, Junior Consultant, shares her experience working within the Transformation and change practice at Agilisys, including her day-to-day role and advice for starting a career in consulting.

-What is it like working in the Business Change team?
+What is it like working in the Transformation and change team?

 Within a team of approximately 50 consultants, each member is constantly provided opportunities to make valuable contributions during client interactions as well as to the internal progression of BC.